mmattel/EET-Solmate/README.md

 2. an own file `python solmate.py <your-env-file>`, or
 3. envvars defined via the OS or e.g. docker

+Following parameters can be set via the code only and are intended for either development or testing.

-Define `add_log` as required to add any log output for default timers when using loops.
+* Define `add_log` as required to add any log output for default timers when using loops.
 Can be set to `False` when running as deamon like with systemd.
 Note that `live_values` do not need any waiting time to be logged...

-Define `use_mqtt` to globally enable/disable mqtt, makes it easier for testing.
+* Define `use_mqtt` to globally enable/disable mqtt, makes it easier for testing.

-Define `print_response` to enable/disable console print of the response.
+* Define `print_response` to enable/disable console print of the response.
 Helpful when testing.

-Defint `console_print` to enable logging also to console, syslog is always used.
+* Defint `console_print` to enable logging also to console, syslog is always used.

-There is a job scheduler for jobs (currently only the 'get_solmate_info' is defined) that only need to run once a day as the response changes rarely, but can like the solmates sw-version.
+There is a job scheduler for jobs (currently only the `get_solmate_info` is defined) that only need to run once a day as the response changes rarely, but can, like the solmates sw-version.
 The job is forced to run at startup and then on the defined interval.

 On successful startup, following messages are logged (exampe):